Contemporaries/Tango-reset-server-fastapi/README.md

-# IHEP Tango REST API
+# Tango REST API based on FastAPI

 A REST API service based on FastAPI and PyTango for interacting with Tango devices.